gnames/gnparser/README.md

 ### Use as a shared C library

-It is possible to bind `gnparser` functionality with languages that can use C Application Binary Interface.
+It is possible to bind `GNparser` functionality with languages that can use C Application Binary Interface.
 For example such languages include Python, Ruby, Rust, C, C++, Java (via JNI).

-To compile `gnparser` shared library for your platform/operating system of choice you need `GNU make` and `GNU gcc compiler` installed:
+To compile `GNparser` shared library for your platform/operating system of choice you need `GNU make` and `GNU gcc compiler` installed:

 ```bash